hiya, Sarah here

 Competing at the Division I level was a blast.
 But the overtraining, dorm food and handfuls of ibuprofen for aching swimmer-shoulders damaged my literal guts, leading to leaky gut symptoms like headaches, joint pain & severe GI distress.

-My favorite class in high school was human anatomy.
+My favorite class in college was human anatomy.
 My brother and sister-in-law said I would be a great nurse with my love for how the body works and working with people.
 So, off to the Johns Hopkins School of Nursing I went!

 Being an RN is a total honor and a rewarding career.
 Some of my favorite memories include singing with a coworker to patients, working on voice exercises with a patient who had botulism poisoning, and holding untold numbers of hands.